ycs77/vitesse/README.md

 - 🦾 TypeScript, of course

-- ☁️ Deploy on Netlify, zero-config
+- ☁️ Deploy on Vercel, zero-config

 <br>